-6.29 Given that No 14 Frays Avenue will be designed and constructed as a self build project, and subsequently occupied by the applicant and his family, the self build exemption applies to the proposed development and there is no requirement to submit a Biodiversity Net Gain Assessment in this instance in accordance with the regulations.
+6.34 Given that No 14 Frays Avenue will be designed and constructed as a self-build project, and subsequently occupied by the applicant and his family, the self-build exemption applies to the proposed development and there is no requirement to submit a Biodiversity Net Gain Assessment in this instance in accordance with the regulations.

-6.30 This is irrespective of the fact that the proposed development will impact upon less than 25 sqm 25 square metres of on-site habitat and/or 5 metres of on-site linear habitats such as hedgerows.

-6.31 In reality, the proposed development will provide an opportunity for biodiversity net gain due to the increase in soft landscaping at the site following the removal of the garage and rear outbuildings.
+- 6.35 This is irrespective of the fact that the proposed development will impact upon less than 25 square metres of on-site habitat and/or 5 metres of on-site linear habitats such as hedgerows. - 6.36 The proposed development will provide an opportunity for biodiversity net gain due to the increase in areas of soft landscaping at the site following the removal of the existing garage and rear outbuildings. - 6.37 The Council's third reason for refusal related to biodiversity, confirming that: